rapidsai/docs/maintainers/forward-merger.md

 ## Forward Mergers

 During the release process, the branch for the next release is created and set as default.
-Once this happens, the forward-merger branch jobs are activated.
-Forward-mergers automatically merge any commits made to the release branch to the latest default branch during burn down.
+For any repository in which the `forward-merger` plugin is enabled, forward-mergers automatically merge any commits made to the release branch to the latest default branch during burn down.

 **When Forward Merging Fails**